saumay3105/Tesseract_3D/README.md

 npm run dev
 ```

-Navigate to the `backend` directory and install dependencies:
+Open another terminal and navigate to the `backend` directory and install dependencies:
 ```bash
 cd backend
 npm install